wandyezj/wandyezj.github.io/writing/software-extensibility.md

 - The piece of software that can be extended.

-Extension
+Application

 - The piece of software that can be added to the host.

 API

-- Application Programming Interface, the set of functions that the Host and Extension use to communicate.
+- Application Programming Interface, the set of functions that the Host and application use to communicate.

 ## APIs